Saving Electricity home

 Solar panels do NOT take more energy to make than they generate

-Somehow the myth got started that it takes more energy to make a solar panel than you can get out of that panel.
-That's just absolutely not true.
-The energy payback time on a panel is 1.5 to 3.5 years, but the panel will produce useful electricity for at least 20 years.
-So if you were worried that solar panels were energy wasters in disguise, you can breathe a sigh of relief.
+Somehow the myth got started that it takes more energy to make a solar panel than the panel generates in its lifetime.
+But that's simply not true.
+The energy payback time on a panel is typically less than two years (CleanTechnica, WP), and most panels will produce useful electricity for 25 years or more.
+So if you were worried that solar panels were energy wasters in disguise, relax.
 They're not.

 Google goes solar in a big way

 In 2007 Google built a massive 1.6-megawatt solar system at its headquarters in California.
 It generates 30% of Google's peak demand, and around two million kWH a year.
-It's the largest corporate solar install in the U.S. (There are larger installations at utility companies, but this is the biggest for a company generating its own electric.
-Here's a good list of the largest solar installations in the world.)
+It's the largest corporate solar install in the U.S. (There are larger installations at utility companies, but this is the biggest for a company generating its own electric.)

 It doesn't end with this huge installation.
 In late 2007 Google announced its plans to develop a whopping one gigawatt of energy from renewable sources at a cost cheaper than coal, and to do it "within years, not decades".
 Wow.!